 - Post – Compliance Department, Helping Hands House, 10 Tything Road West, Kinwarton, Alcester, B49 6EP

 How to complain

-We hope that we can resolve any query or concern you raise about our use of your information.
+If you contact us, we hope to resolve any query or concern you raise about our use of your information.

-The GDPR also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.
+The UK GDPR also gives you right to lodge a complaint with a supervisory authority with the Information Commissioner Office (ICO) who are the supervisory body in the UK and can be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.

 Changes to this privacy promise

-This privacy promise was first published on 21st May 2018, and last updated on 18th May 2018.
+This privacy notice was first published on 21st May 2018, and last updated on 3rd March 2022.